ceruleanotter/HistoryFlattening/README.md

     git checkout --orphan student

 You can now run `flatten.py`.
-If you run it from your repository root directory and use the `student`, `develop`, and have a remote named `origin`, you don't need any command line arguments.
+If you run it from your repository root directory and use the branch names `student` and `develop`, and have a remote named `origin`, you don't need any command line arguments.

 It will first delete all local branches except `student` and `develop`.
 It will then create a branch for each parent commit of `develop` (using a cleaned version of the commit message as a branch name).
 Next, it will checkout and clean each branch it just created, and copy the working tree to a temporary directory (in a subdirectory with the same name as the branch).